-After setting initial goals, the steering committee reviewed the critical area map to determine if any areas might be missing from the critical areas map and/or if priority or protection areas needed to be established.
-The steering committee noted that the largest urban community in the watershed, the City of Kendallville, was located outside of the high priority critical areas.
+- 2. The steering committee noted that the largest urban community in the watershed, the City of Kendallville, was located outside of the high priority critical areas.
 Committee members stressed the need to work with the predominantly urban community residents to address stormwater and wastewater concerns was imperative in the short term.
 Based on this input, the steering committee added the City of Kendallville as a high priority critical area.
-While the current city boundary is included to represent this critical area, the committee expressed a need to expand the critical area boundary with any changes to the City of Kendallville's boundaries in the future.
+While the current city boundary is included to represent this critical area, the committee expressed a need to expand the critical area boundary with any changes to the City of Kendallville's boundaries in the future. - 3.
 Additionally, the steering committee identified the need to protect current floodplains, natural areas and wetlands within the watershed.
 The committee stressed the need to protect these areas as little positive impact can occur to the Upper Elkhart Watershed if improvements to other areas occur but these areas are lost.
-Figure 117 shows the updated critical and priority areas highlighted by the Upper Elkhart River steering committee.
+Figure 118 shows the updated critical and priority areas highlighted by the Upper Elkhart River steering committee.